 The Refugee And Immigrant Center For Education And Legal Services (RAICES) also accepts help from law students.
 The organization provides legal services for asylum seekers, unaccompanied minors, immigration detainees, and victims of violence.

 Law students and other visitors to the ABA Grassroots Action Center can connect with their representatives through email or a phone call.
-According to the ABA Journal, the site offers a number of legal arguments that can be used in support of legislation.

 The ABA is also accepting donations for immigration justice projects.
 The donations go to mobilizing attorneys at the Immigration Justice Project (IJP) of San Diego and South Texas Pro Bono Asylum Representation Project (ProBAR) and training attorneys in the Children’s Immigration Law Academy (CILA).

 New!
 Law students can express their interest to volunteer at the #StandWithImmigrants site.
 The initiative is a collaboration between the Immigration Advocates Network (IAN), American Immigration Lawyers Association (AILA), Catholic Legal Immigration Network (CLINIC), Immigrant Legal Resource Center (ILRC), The Advocates for Human Rights, UnidosUS, and Pro Bono Net to empower legal advocates and other allies across the United States.

 Last week, ABA President Hilarie Bass sent a letter to Attorney General Jeff Sessions and Department of Homeland Security Secretary Kirstjen Nielsen expressing the association’s strong opposition to recent actions by the Department of Justice and DHS that have resulted in a drastic increase in the separation of children from their parents when arriving at the southern border.

 In an e-mail sent out yesterday, Bass reiterated opposition to the policy: